-- In recent years, graphs have emerged as a unified representation for image analysis and processing.
-In this course, we will give an overview of recent developments in this field.
+- Graphs have emerged as a unified representation for image analysis and processing.
+In this course, we will give an overview of the state-of-the-art in this field.

 - How and why do we represent images as graphs?

 - Graph-based methods for:

 - Image segmentation

 - Image restoration/filtering

 - Image registration / stereo matching

 - Scattered data interpolation